mmistakes/jekyll-theme-basically-basic/README.md

 1. Copy directly from the Basically Basic gem

-   - Go to your local Basically Basic gem installation directory (run `bundle show jekyll-theme-basically-basic` to get the path to it).
+   - Go to your local Basically Basic gem installation directory (run `bundle info jekyll-theme-basically-basic` to get the path to it).
    - Copy the contents of `/assets/stylesheets/main.scss` from there to `<your_project>`.
    - Customize what you want inside `<your_project>/assets/stylesheets/main.scss`.